 HSBC insurance policies

-If you have joint car or home insurance policies or you want to amend your life insurance policy, including any existing trust arrangement attached to your policy, you can contact us to make any amendments or cancel the policy.
+If you have a joint home insurance policy or you want to amend your life insurance policy, including any existing trust arrangement, you can contact us to make any changes or cancel the policy.

 Updating your personal details

 You'll need to inform us if you have changed your address, or any other personal details such as your contact details or name.
 In a world that’s more connected than ever, there’s an even greater need for security.
 Our global systems are best able to provide you with world-class protection against financial crime when we have your most up-to-date information.